-- 1. Software applications for instructional and business use in the District must be approved for use by appropriate channels, including administration and the Technology Services department through the District's software approval process. - 2.
+- 1. Software applications for instructional and business use in the District must be approved for use by appropriate channels, including administration and the District's Technology Division through the District's software approval process. - 2.
 The use of hosted services for applications must comply with all applicable laws, including but not limited to: CIPA, COPPA, FERPA, HIPPA and District data privacy rules and policies.